GasLom/BRaiNN-bioacoustics/README.md

 Aughney, T., Roche, N., Langton, S., 2018.
 The Irish Bat Monitoring Programme 2015-2017.
 Irish Wildlife Manuals, No. 103, National Parks and Wildlife Service.
 Department of Culture, Heritage and the Gaeltacht, Ireland.

-Bertran, M., Alsina-Pag\`es, R., Tena, E., 2019.
+Bertran, M., Alsina-Pages, R., Tena, E., 2019.
 Pipistrellus pipistrellus and pipistrellus pygmaeus in the iberian peninsula: An annotated segmented dataset and a proof of concept of a classifier in a real environment.
 Applied Sciences 9. doi:10.3390/app9173467.

 Catto, C., Coyte, A., Agate, J., Langton, S., 2003.
 Bats as Indicators of Environmental Quality R&D Technical Report E1-129/TR.
 Technical Report ISBN: 1 844 32251 3.
 Environment Agency.
 Rio House, Waterside Drive, Aztec West, Almondsbury Bristol BS32 4UD.
 N.B.
 This document was produced under R&D Project E1-129 by the Bat Conservation Trust.